HMUniversity/CS101/docs/index.md

 ## Offered

-This is a course offered by [Home University](https://hmu.ac.cn/), and the course id is `CS101/HMU-1.101`, If you want to crontribute to this course, go [here](https://github.com/HMUniversity/CS101).
+This is a course offered by [Home University](https://hmu.ac.cn/), and the course id is `CS101/HMU-1.101`, If you want to contribute to this course, go [here](https://github.com/HMUniversity/CS101).

 ## Contributors